-The future annualized interest payments for the variable rate revenue bonds are based on an interest rate of 5.4 percent, which represents 90 percent of the long-term interest rate assumed by the County for financial planning purposes.
-Interest payments on the Junior Lien Variable Sewer Revenue Bonds, Series 2011 and 2012, are based on the stated amount of interest that will be paid through their mandatory purchase dates and at the 5.4 percent rate thereafter.
+The future annualized interest payments for the variable rate bonds are based on an interest rate of 5.4 percent, which represents 90 percent of the long-term interest rate assumed by the County for financial planning purposes.
+Interest payments on the Junior Lien Variable Sewer Revenue Bonds, Series 2011 and 2012, are based on the stated interest rates of 2.5 and 2.6 percent, respectively that will be paid through their mandatory purchase dates.